 Dear your team,

-I built this instead of recording a video.
-I hope this gives you a better sense of who I am and what I can bring to your team.
+I built this instead of a cover letter.
+I hope it gives you a better sense of how I think and what I'd bring to your team.

 A bit about me